Consumer Medicine Information (CMI)

-Immediately telephone your doctor, or the Poisons Information Centre (telephone Australia hospital, if you think you or anyone else may have taken too much Norvir.
-Do this You may need urgent medical attention.
+Immediately telephone your doctor, or the Poisons Information Centre (telephone Australia hospital if you think you or anyone else may have taken too much Norvir.
+You may need urgent medical attention.

 Symptoms of an overdose may include tingling, prickling, or numbness of the skin.
 While you are using Norvir